Michigan Water Quality at a Glance

 PFAS “Forever Chemicals”

-Source: Industrial manufacturing from automotive and chemical industries, military bases using firefighting foam, paper mills, metal finishing operations, and consumer products disposal
+Source: Industrial manufacturing from automotive and chemical industries, military bases using firefighting foam, paper mills, metal finishing operations, and consumer products disposal, with Michigan’s industrial legacy contributing to widespread contamination

-State Standards: Michigan established drinking water standards in 2020, with federal EPA standards (4 ppt for PFOA/PFOS) taking effect in 2029
+State Standards: Michigan established drinking water standards in August 2020, ahead of federal EPA standards (4 ppt for PFOA/PFOS) that were scheduled to take effect in 2029 but face uncertainty due to 2025 federal policy changes

 Lead from Service Lines and Pipes

-Source: Aging lead service lines and plumbing fixtures throughout Michigan’s water distribution systems, particularly in older communities with infrastructure dating back decades or over a century
+Source: Aging lead service lines and plumbing fixtures throughout Michigan’s water distribution systems, particularly in older communities with infrastructure dating back decades or over a century, including areas affected by the Flint water crisis

-Current Status: Michigan’s enhanced Lead and Copper Rule requires service line inventories completed by October 2024, with action level decreasing to 12 ppb in 2025.
-Lead exceedances dropped from 13% to 3% between 2019-2023
+Current Status: Michigan’s enhanced Lead and Copper Rule requires service line inventories completed by October 2024, with action level decreased to 12 ppb in January 2025.
+Lead exceedances dropped from 13% to 3% between 2019-2023, with Flint achieving 98% lead service line replacement

-Regulatory Response: Mandatory lead service line identification and replacement programs with dedicated state and federal funding assistance
+Regulatory Response: Mandatory lead service line identification and replacement programs with dedicated state and federal funding assistance, featuring the strictest Lead and Copper Rule requirements in the nation

 Please read – our information